openeuropa/oe_content/modules/oe_content_event/README.md

 ## Link List integration

-This module provides integration with the OpenEuropa Link List component in the form of a custom Link Source Filter plugin.
+This module provides integration with the OpenEuropa Link List component in the form of a custom Link Source Filter plugin that allows to filter Event link lists based on their start and end dates.
-This plugin allows to filter Event link lists based on their start and end dates.
-The plugin needs the OpenEuropa Time Caching component to work so make sure to add the dependency to your `composer.json` and by running `composer update`:
+To ensure proper cacheability, this plugin depends on the `openeuropa/oe_time_caching` component so make sure you require it in your composer.json file.

 ```json
 "require": {